 A message, which contains the number of the hololine marking the start of the update region, the number of lines that need to be updated, and the radius codes of each new line, is sent to the holovideo output module on Cheops.
-In order to minimize the display update time, we are currently updating a maximum of 32 hololines per cycle, a compromise in accuracy which represents only the display lines between the original six control points sent by the haptics module.
+In order to minimize the display update time, we are currently updating a maximum of 32 hololines per cycle, representing only the display lines between the original six control points sent by the haptics module.